 - Challenge transphobia and harmful gender assumptions.

-- Question another person's preferred pronouns.
+- Question another person's pronouns.

 - Purposely use the wrong pronouns for someone.